Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > Extra Question & Answers: Nazism and the Rise of Hitler - 1

 Q1: Name the original name of the Nazi party.

-Ans: The original name of the Nazi party was the Nationalist Socialist German Workers' Party, which was later renamed the Nazi party.
+Ans: The original name of the Nazi Party was the National Socialist German Workers' Party.
+This name was later shortened to the Nazi Party.

 Q2: Who were mockingly called 'November criminals'?

-Ans: Those who supported the Weimar Republic, mainly Socialists, Catholics, and Democrats, became easy targets of attack in conservative nationalist circles.
-They were mockingly called the 'November criminals'.
+Ans: Those who supported the Weimar Republic, primarily Socialists, Catholics, and Democrats, became targets of criticism in conservative nationalist circles.
+They were mockingly referred to as the 'November criminals' due to their association with the republic.

 Q4: Which treaty was signed by Germany after its defeat in the First World War?

-Ans: The Treaty of Versailles was signed by Germany on 28th June 1919 after its defeat in the First World War.
+Ans: The Treaty of Versailles was signed by Germany on 28th June 1919 following its defeat in the First World War.

 Q5: Which incident persuaded the USA to join the war?

-Ans: Japan was expanding its power in the east.
-It had occupied French Indo-China and was planning attacks on US naval bases in the Pacific.
-When Japan extended its support to Hitler and bombed the US base at Pearl Harbor, the US entered the Second World War.
+Ans: Japan was expanding its power in the east, having occupied French Indo-China and planning attacks on US naval bases in the Pacific.
+The situation escalated when Japan supported Hitler and bombed the US base at Pearl Harbor.
+This attack prompted the USA to enter the Second World War.

 Q6: What was the work entrusted to the International War Tribunal set up in Nuremberg after the war?